Shradha97/Shradha97.github.io/Projects/WaveGlow.md

 As I mentioned above, for this project, we chose to work with the WaveGlow model.
 We chose this over other models like [WaveNet](https://deepmind.com/blog/article/wavenet-generative-model-raw-audio) and [Glow](https://openai.com/blog/glow/) because of its comparitively more promising results in the online TTS system, moreover it combines the most important components of both WaveNet and Glow into a single model thus making it more preferable.

 ### Choosing the Framework
 The original WaveGlow model was built in PyTorch.
-We decided to rebuild the model in Tensorflow and Chainer respectively.
+We decided to rebuild the model in Tensorflow and Chainer respectively because these frsmeworks are supported by wider variety of platforms.
+Our first aim was to build a model that could be deployed to Raspberry Pi3.

 * **WaveGlow-Tensorflow**

 * **WaveGlow-Chainer**

 ### Redesigning the Model for the Chosen Framework and Platform